switchupcb/disgo/_contribution/CONTRIBUTING.md

 #### Integration Tests

-Integration tests are used to ensure functionality between the API and Discord.
+Integration tests are used to ensure functionality between the API Wrapper and Discord.

 #### Running Tests